-Veil Brewing Co. honored as best new brewer in Va., third globally
+Veil Brewing Co. honored as best new brewer in Va.; third globally

 RICHMOND, Va. — On any given Tuesday in Scott’s Addition — no matter the weather — a line of folks has formed by early afternoon, excited about the weekly can release from The Veil Brewing Company.

-The highly-anticipated brewery opened in April 2016 and it would be hard to tell by the crowds, the press and the products that head brewer Matt Tarpey first started working in breweries in 2012.
+The highly-anticipated brewery opened on April 16, 2016 and it would be hard to tell by the crowds, the press and the products that head brewer Matt Tarpey has not been brewing all that long.
 He stepped out for the first time as head brewer of The Veil with a pedigree that had people buzzing before they had even tried his beer.

 On Monday, Jan.
-30, RateBeer.com, an independent world site for craft beer enthusiasts that was established in 2000, confirmed that Tarpey’s work is turning heads.
+30, RateBeer.com, an independent world site for craft beer enthusiasts that was established in 2000, confirmed that Tarpey’s work is turning heads — globally.

-The Veil Brewing Co. was rated by the site as number three of 10 globally who are considered to be an “extremely elite bunch of the freshman class.”
+The Veil Brewing Co. was rated number three in the world, out of a class of 10, considered to be an “extremely elite bunch of the freshman class.”

 The brewery was also honored as the state’s number one best new brewer.